GHAStVHenry/tryallbeautyandmassage.com/content/about.md

 +++
 title = "About"
 date = "2023-01-01"
+pic = ""
 +++

 # Scheduling Appintments
 Spa hours are 9:30am to 6:00pm Monday to Sunday except for public holidays.
 Please call to schedule an appointment.
-Our treatments are very popular with our guests, so we recommend that you schedule appointments at leastone day in advance.
+Our treatments are very popular with our guests, so we recommend that you schedule appointments at least one day in advance.
 Appointments are subject to availability.

 # Checkin for Treatments